 You’ll extend back into the X position.

-Now your right leg will fold up to meet your left leg.
+Now switch sides and your right leg will fold up to meet your left leg.

 These are happy stars.